rubymonsters/coaching/index.md

 This is should be a no-brainer to you.
-If it's not, or if have any issues with this simple rule, we recommend taking a step back, and learn about gender related issues in our society in general, and tech in particular, before you run a group.
+If it's not, or if have any issues with this simple rule, we recommend taking a step back, and learn about gender related issues in our society in general, and tech in particular.
 A few great starting points are [here](https://modelviewculture.com), [here](http://www.ashedryden.com/archive), and [here](http://geekfeminism.wikia.com), and you can find more resources at the end of this page.
 If studying these still does not convince you, then you might not be the right person to run a